dbeaver/cloudbeaver/README.md

 ## Changelog

+### CloudBeaver 23.2.4 - 2023-11-06

+- Unauthorized access vulnerability was fixed;
+- Updated the version of the Clickhouse driver to 0.4.6;
+- Support for using custom delimiters has been added in MySQL;
+- Different bug fixes and enhancements have been made.

 ### CloudBeaver 23.2.3 - 2023-10-23

 - The SSL option is available for establishing a connection in SQL Server;